TanyaS08/data_cleaning_and_standards/README.md

 1. Find *potential* outliers in the bromeliad dataset with regards to number of leaves and maximum water content and export as a .csv file

-2. Add the higher-level taxonomic information for the invertebrate morpho species and export as a .csv file
+2. Add the higher-level taxonomic information for the bromeliad species and export as a .csv file

 ## Overview of code functionality